 Guide Coyote | Ryuta Furuichi

-Interested in the environment and food, after graduating from Meiji University's Faculty of Agriculture, he joined a company in Hokkaido in order to live in the majestic island of Hokkaido.
-In order to feel closer to nature and practice a lifestyle that does not impact the environment, he founded Mountain Guide Coyote.
-I love skiing down snowy mountains on telemark skis.
+Interested in the environment and food, after graduating from Meiji University's Faculty of Agriculture, he joined a company in Hokkaido to live in the magnificent country.
+He founded Mountain Guide Coyote to feel closer to nature and live a life that has no impact on the environment.
+He loves telemark skiing down snowy mountains

 "I like the distortion-free field of view of flat lenses." | Masaaki Sato